rashmiKumari03/DS_Learning_KNYT/02.Student_Performance_ML_E2E_project/README.md

     dvc add artifacts/raw.csv

-    Then no issue will be there...and a new file would be added in artifacts...
+    Then no issue will be there...and a new file would be added in artifacts.

    3. Data transformation code: